 - disorders, such as rheumatoid arthritis and lupus

 - Diabetes, which increases the risk of high blood pressure and coronary heart disease

 - Diseases of the heart and blood vessels, including a heart that is larger than normal and heart inflammation

 - Eating disorders, such as bulimia and anorexia, which cause electrolyte imbalance and severe malnutrition

 - Heart attack

-- Heart failure or cardiomyopathy, which weakens the heart and changes the way electrical signals move through the heart
+- Heart failure, which weakens the heart and changes the way electrical signals move through the heart

 - High blood pressure

 - Kidney disease

 - Heart valves.
 Leaking or narrowed heart valves make the heart work too hard and can lead to heart failure.